How many of you remember last month’s quiz? Here it is again:

 Sulphur comes to the party on the look-out for a good conversation-but runs into trouble when most of what she says is vicious criticism.
-When she starts in on a discourse about the Unacceptable and Unhealthy Nature of The Obese (well within hearing distance of people she’d classify as “obese”), people become offended.
+When she starts in on a discourse about the Unacceptable and Unhealthy Nature of The Obese (well within hearing distance of people she’d classify as “obese”), people became offended.
 The mood of the entire evening shifts.
 Everyone leaves.

 Finally, what can you say about Coffea?
 Too much Ha Ha, pretty soon Boo Hoo!
-That’s fairly self explanatory-giddy and effervescent and witty and engaging at first…but go just a bit far with that and we’re all in the depths of oversensitive despondency.
+That’s fairly self explanatory-giddy and effervescent and witty and engaging at first…but go just a bit too far with that and we’re all in the depths of oversensitive despondency.
 Everyone leaves!

 Shana, according to the above account, this party was evacuated FIVE times!

 How did that happen?

 I imagine that after everybody left the first time?
 Some of them sneaked back in when they realized they couldn’t get a cab in New York!